 We welcome one-off projects and events as well as long term partnerships.
 We have worked with institutions such as UCD, TCD, IADT, NCAD, and DCU, on courses such as BA Fine Art, MA Art History, BA Psychology, BA Film and Theatre Studies, BA in Education and M.Sc.
 Clinical Medicine.
 We provide academic resources online and facilitate research through working with the Gallery's Library and Archives, Curatorial, and Conservation Departments.

 For all queries contact Jennie Taylor [email protected]

-We are now offering in-depth tailored online sessions looking at selected works from the Gallery's collection within particular frameworks.
+We are now offering in-depth tailored sessions looking at selected works from the Gallery's collection within particular frameworks.
 These sessions are for third-level students who wish to expand understanding of related course modules, engage in critical thinking, and explore key themes and discourses.

 My Fair Lady: Radical Publishing and the Shaw Collection

 This is our second collaboration with the National College of Art & Design's MA course Art in the Contemporary World (ACW).
 In this project, ACW students carry out weekly sessions led by Nathan O’Donnell, NCAD, looking at the Gallery's George Bernard Shaw archives and works in the collection that have been acquired through the Shaw Fund.